oceanprotocol/docs/content/concepts/datanft-and-datatoken.md

 ---
-title: DataNFTs and Datatokens
+title: Data NFTs and Datatokens
-description: In Ocean Protocol, ERC721 dataNFTs represent holding copyright/base IP of a data asset, and ERC20 datatokens represent licenses to consume the assets.
+description: In Ocean Protocol, ERC721 Data NFTs represent holding copyright/base IP of a data asset, and ERC20 datatokens represent licenses to consume the assets.
 ---

 A non-fungible token stored on the blockchain represents a unique asset.
 NFTs can represent images, videos, digital art, or any piece of information.
 NFTs can be traded, and allow transfer of copyright/base IP.
 [EIP-721](https://eips.ethereum.org/EIPS/eip-721) defines an interface for handling NFTs on EVM-compatible blockchains.
 The creator of the NFT can deploy a new contract on Ethereum or any Blockchain supporting NFT related interface and also, transfer the ownership of copyright/base IP through transfer transactions.